Live in prod · ML-DSA-65 Patent Pending

 Mode 1 · split

-The most common.
-Customer keeps their provider key, calls their LLM, then calls hive.sign({ prompt, response }).
-Widget never sees the API key.
-Widget never routes inference.
+This is the most common setup.
+You keep your provider key, call your LLM, then call hive.sign({ prompt, response }).
+The widget never sees your API key and never routes your inference.

 Mode 2 · sealed